ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_old_commerce.md

 ---
-description: Update procedure to v4.4 for people who use deprecated Commerce packages and want them to stay.
+description: Update procedure to v4.4 for people who use deprecated Commerce packages and want them to remain.
 ---

 # Update with old Commerce packages